WebOfTrust/keri/docs/Q-and-A-Security.md

 ## *Q: What is Duplicity?

 See the [definition](#duplicity).
-What it means is that we have a way to make judgements about trust in entities.\
+What it means is that we have a way to make judgments about trust in entities.\
 *(@henkvancann)*

 ## **Q: What does duplicity look like?